Spartan Classic at MSU

-The annual debate topic, focusing on criminal justice reform will be used.
+The annual debate topic, focusing on protection of water resources will be used.
 The format for each debate will include 8 minute constructives, 3 minute cross examination periods, 5 minute rebuttals, and 8 minutes of preparation time.

 Each two-person team is expected to debate both affirmative and negative.
 We cannot accept entries from four person teams where two of the team members only debate affirmative and two only debate negative.